 During a developmental edit, a skilled editor may suggest hundreds of changes or revisions to a book-length manuscript.
 This is nothing to be alarmed at; it’s just part of the process of refining your manuscript and making it the best book it can be.
 At this time, I may correct some grammar, spelling, and punctuation, but typically those items will be addressed during the copy editing stage.
 Again, the goal of the developmental edit is to focus on the big picture and how the manuscript is shaping up.
 Once that is solidified, we can move on to the copy editing stage.

-I specialize in developmental editing, copy editing, proofreading, indexing, and Americanizing fiction and nonfiction books for adults and children, and I'm proficient in the Chicago Manual of Style.
+I specialize in developmental editing, copy editing, and proofreading fiction and nonfiction books for adults and children, and I'm proficient in the Chicago Manual of Style.
 The type of editing you need depends on the stage you’re at in the writing process.
 If you’re unsure, don’t worry.
 The descriptions below will help you sort it out.
 And once I review a sample of your manuscript, I’ll have a better idea of what you need.
 Just remember that manuscripts need multiple levels of editing, and although these levels can sometimes be combined, they cannot be skipped.

 Please note that although I do not provide research or fact-checking services, I am knowledgeable in many subject areas.
 That said, I will point out anything that I believe to be incorrect or misleading and will offer suggestions for clarifying and/or verifying the information.
 If you are in need of a full-service fact-checker, I can provide some names of exceptional fact-checkers that I have worked with in the past.